magento/devdocs/guides/v1.0/m2fedg/layout/magento-ui-lib.md

 *	typography
 *	list of theme variables

-The following figure shows a frontend page containing some of the above-mentioned elements you can customize.
+The following figure shows a storefront page containing some of the preceding elements:

 ![Here are all the things you can change on a Magento storefront page, including layout, breadcrumbs, ratings, buttons, icons, and text]({{ site.baseurl }}common/images/library_mixins_in_use.jpg)

+<h2 id="fedg_using-ui-lib_mixins">Mixin Location</h2>

-Each Magento UI library mixins file is named after the block or element which is configured by this mixin.
+Each Magento UI library mixin is named after the block or element the mixin configures.
 You can find the Magento UI library under:

 <pre>pub/lib/
     ├── css/